Release Date: 11/08/2019

 Issues Being Resolved

-- There was not a way to determine and/or update what peripheral devices should be there.
+- There was not a way to determine and/or update what peripheral devices should be connected.

-- Touch Panel alerts were non-functional due to API limitations.
-All touch panels in the UI were appearing as UNKNOWN, when they were, in fact, down.
+- Alerts for peripheral devices were not functioning properly.
+All peripheral devices in the user interface were appearing as UNKNOWN, when they were, in fact, down.

 - The Camera and Touch Panel only allowed for one value despite multiple devices potentially being available.